Chapter 20. Endocrine System

 ○ Portal system

-○ Does not mix with general circulation
+○ Does not mix with the general circulation blood.

 ○ TSH receptors are located on cell membranes

 ○ Type 4.
-GHRH (Growth Hormone-Releasing Hormone) ―⊕ → GH (Growth Hormone) → Bone growth, protein synthesis, cell division
+GHRH (Growth Hormone-Releasing Hormone) ―⊕→ GH (Growth Hormone) → Bone growth, protein synthesis, cell division

 ○ Comparison of GH and insulin

-○ GH : Increases blood glucose and fatty acids
+○ GH: Increases blood glucose and fatty acids

-○ Insulin : Decreases blood glucose and fatty acids
+○ Insulin: Decreases blood glucose and fatty acids

 ○ Other functions of GH and insulin are similar